janosj/mongodb-native-timeseries/query/time-histograms/README.md

 manageable number of data points.
 One way to do this is to provide a desired resolution, e.g. "Show me last week's data at 30 minute intervals".
-This type of request can be satisfied using the *$dateTrunc* operator with its *binSize* parameter in a *$group* aggregation stage.
+This type of request can be satisfied using the *$dateTrunc* operator with its *binSize* parameter, in a *$group* aggregation stage.

-Clients might prefer instead to specify the desired number of data points, e.g. "Show me last week's data in 1,000 data points".
+Clients may prefer instead to specify the desired number of data points, e.g. "Show me last week's data in 1,000 data points".
 The best approach here is for the client to simply determine the time interval required to generate the desired number of data points, and continue using